Argan oil became popular over the last few years and is now a key oil in hair and beauty care all over the world.

-- Smell: Original argan oil has a strong earthly and nutty smell.
+Original argan oil has a strong earthy and nutty smell.
 It should not smell fruity or delicious.
-The earthly and nutty smell varies across the board.
+The earthy and nutty smell varies across the board.
 It could be strong in some oils and not as strong in others but the distinct scent is unmistakable.

-- Packaging: All oils should be sold in dark, cobalt blue or amber coloured glass bottles to promote freshness and longer shelf life.
+Most oils should be sold in dark, cobalt blue or amber colored glass bottles to promote freshness and longer shelf life.
 Storage in any other type of container should give you cause for concern.

-- Texture: Argan oil is light and easily absorbed.
-It is smooth, silky and non sticky, and should melt into the skin with minimal effort.
+Argan oil is light and easily absorbed.
+It is smooth, silky and non-sticky, and should melt into the skin with minimal effort.

-- Colour: Pure argan oil has a light golden yellow colour.
-The cosmetic grade type comes in a golden brown colour because the nuts were lightly roasted before the oil was extracted.
+Pure argan oil has a light golden yellow color.
+The cosmetic grade type comes in a golden brown color because the nuts were lightly roasted before the oil was extracted.
 Any other shade apart from these two means something isn’t right with the oil.